julien-muke/ai-image-recognition-terraform/README.md

 terraform init
 ```

-• (Optional) Plan the deployment.
+• Plan the deployment.
 This shows you what resources Terraform will create.

 ```bash
 terraform plan